Management: Theoretical scope

 Management involves identifying the mission, objective, procedures, rules and manipulation of the human capital of an enterprise to contribute to the success of the enterprise.
 Scholars have focused on the management of individual, organizational, and inter-organizational relationships.
-This implies effective communication: an enterprise environment (as opposed to a physical or mechanical mechanism) implies human motivation and implies some sort of successful progress or system outcome.
+This implies effective communication: an enterprise environment (as opposed to a physical or mechanical mechanism) implies human motivation and implies some successful progress or system outcome.
 As such, management is not the manipulation of a mechanism (machine or automated program), not the herding of animals, and can occur either in a legal or in an illegal enterprise or environment.
 From an individual's perspective, management does not need to be seen solely from an enterprise point of view, because management is a function in improving one's life and relationships.
 Management is seen in various parts of society.Plans, measurements, motivational psychological tools, goals, and economic measures (profit, etc.) may or may not be necessary components for there to be management.
-At first, one views management functionally, such as measuring quantity, adjusting plans, and meeting goals, but this applies even in situations where planning does not take place.
+At first, one views management functionally, such as measuring quantity, adjusting plans, and meeting goals, but this applies even when planning does not take place.
 From this perspective, Henri Fayol (1841–1925) considers management to consist of five functions: